larestrepo/plutus/Week04.md

 ## `Contract` Monad

+  contract w s e a

 - Off-chain code which runs in wallet
 - Type parameters
   - `a` overall result of computation
-  - `w` logging, like in writer monad
+  - `w` logging, like in writer monad.
+    - But not only, it can be used to pass information to a subsequent contract.
-  - `s` blockchain specific capabilities
+  - `s` (schema) blockchain specific capabilities
     - Like waiting slots
     - Waiting for transaction
     - Finding out own private key